Getting started

 File structure

-The package root directory (or installation directory) is structured as follows:
+The package installation directory is structured as follows:

 NODA